jscarle/vue3-turnstile/README.md

 ### Customization

-Global defaults passed to the plugin apply to every widget but are overridden by environment variables.
+Global defaults passed to the plugin apply to every widget, but are overridden by environment variables.
 Component props take precedence over both.
-If an option is omitted the component falls back to Vite environment variables, allowing configuration per deployment:
+If an option is omitted, the component falls back to Vite environment variables, allowing configuration per deployment:

 ```env